 • P.C. § 459: Commercial Burglary

 • P.C. § 484(a): Petty Theft

 • P.C. § 470: Forgery

-If you have been arrested or charged with forging or altering a prescription, contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers.
-Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.
+If you have been arrested or charged with forging or altering a prescription, then contact an experienced Orange County criminal defense attorney that the Law Offices of John D. Rogers to schedule a free confidential case evaluation.